robotframework/QuickStartGuide/QuickStart.rst

 Collections of test cases are called test suites in Robot Framework.
 Every input file which contains test cases forms a test suite.
 When `executing this guide`_, you see test suite `QuickStart` in the console output.
-This name is got from the file name and it is also visible in the report and log.
+This name is got from the file name and it is also visible in reports and logs.

 It is possible to organize test cases hierarchically by placing test case files into directories and these directories into other directories.
 All